How does a seatbelt prevent injury during a car accident?

 If you’re expecting a baby, your hospital may also have a program for free, low-cost, or rental car seats.
 Hospitals are required to ensure you have an appropriate car seat before discharging you and your new baby, so they will probably be able to recommend lower-cost options if you contact them ahead of time.
 It’s better not to wait until you’re ready to leave the hospital and still need to find a car seat to use.

-Auger & Auger has been helping car accident victims throughout the Carolinas fight to receive the compensation they deserve for over 26 years.
+Auger & Auger Accident and Injury Lawyers has been helping car accident victims throughout the Carolinas fight to receive the compensation they deserve for over 26 years.
 We know what it takes to go up against the insurance companies both in and out of court, and we’ll use all of our resources to make sure you are represented effectively.
 If you’ve been in an accident and need help paying medical or repair costs or other related bills, we’re always here to help you obtain appropriate compensation for your injuries.